alok162/Dive-Into-JavaScript/README.md

 **JavaScript Properties**

-Properties are the values associated with a JavaScript object.
+Properties are the values associated with a JavaScript object, Like person.first.

-**Prototype**

-JavaScript is a prototype-based language, Like person.first **example**
+**example**